michael-grunder/shsuggest/README.md

 `request_timeout` (or the `-t/--timeout` CLI option) controls how long `shsuggest` waits for Ollama to respond before failing the request.
 Increase it when running slower models or reduce it if you'd like to fail fast.

+Run `shsuggest --show-config` at any time to confirm which settings were parsed from your dotfile.